uoregon-libraries/rais-image-server/README.md

 [cap-max.toml](cap-max.toml) for an example that shows all currently supported features.

-When running as an IIIF server, you can browse to any valid Image's INFO page to see the features supported.
+When running as a IIIF server, you can browse to any valid Image's INFO page to see the features supported.

 To use a custom info.json response, you can create a file with the same name as